HazyResearch/bootleg/docs/source/gettingstarted/entity_profile.rst

 We have already provided the saved dump at ``data/sample_entity_data``.

-See our `entity profile tutorial <https://github.com/HazyResearch/bootleg/tree/master/tutorials/entity_embedding_tutorial.ipynb>`_ for a more complete walkthrough notebook of the API.
+See our `entity profile tutorial <https://github.com/HazyResearch/bootleg/tree/master/tutorials/entity_profile_tutorial .ipynb>`_ for a more complete walkthrough notebook of the API.

 Training with a Profile
 ------------------------